News

 The Philippe and Maria Halphen Foundation is dedicated to the innovation and advancement of knowledge and scientific research in the field of mental illness; especially regarding bipolar disorder, schizophrenia and treatment resistant depression.
 The Foundation decided to establish in association with the Academy of Sciences, the Grand Prix Halphen.

+The Foundation will award the Philippe and Maria Halphen Prize for neuropsychiatric research on mental illness at the Academy of Sciences on 25th November, 2014.
 This award will honour research on the pathophysiology of psychiatric disorders, with particular reference to the psychobiology of emotions and mental development with an amount of 15,000 euros this year.

 Members of the scientific committee are: Yves Agid, Jean-François Bach, Raphaël Gaillard, Michel Le Moal, Yanne Norup, Jean Rossier and Norman Sartorius.